Smooth, creamy and delicious! The black and red pepper give it a little bit of heat and the half and half gives it great body and beautiful color.

 I made my soup in my pressure cooker.
 It didn’t save tons of time, but it’s so nice not to have to stir it or worry about it while it’s on the stove.
 I based my cooking time on the Cuisinart tomato soup recipe which uses a natural release.
 One day I’ll try a quick release which would really speed up the process.

-This is a great soup recipe.
+This is a great Butternut Squash Soup with Chicken and Orzo recipe.
 I hope you’ll give it a try.
 Visit Bonnie for the stove top cooking directions and to check out all her other fabulous recipes.
 Thanks for sharing this one Bonnie!

 - 1 1/2 lbs. of fresh baked butternut squash (peeled, and cubed)